"As soon as we become aware of money, we develop beliefs about it - beliefs we cling to."

-Let's talk a guy we'll call Fred.
+Let's talk about a guy we'll call "Fred."
 Fred hates rich people.
 On his social media accounts he posts memes about how they aren't being villainized, they are villains.
 More recently he posted about his frustration with the economy that he believes is rigged for the rich.

 Fred doesn't save money.
 He chooses to view people with money in a negative light and to ease his discomfort, he tells himself the story that the system isn't set up for his success.

 Fred's beliefs impact how he makes and saves money.
 Others have beliefs that say you should never talk about money.
 Others believe that more money would make them happy.